Leveraging Filter Correlations for Deep Model Compression: Experiments

 \section{Experiments}

 To evaluate our approach Correlated Filter Pruning (CFP), we use three standard models, LeNet-5 \cite{lecun1998gradient}, VGG-16 \cite{vgg2014very} and ResNet-50,56 \cite{resnet}, for classification, and two popular models, Faster-RCNN and SSD, for object detection.
-Our experiments were done on TITAN GTX-1080 Ti GPU and i7-4770 CPU@3.40GHz.
+Our experiments were done on GTX 1080 Ti GPU and i7-4770 CPU@3.40GHz.
 Through an extensive set of experiments, we show that our proposed approach achieves state-of-art compression results.
-In all our experiments, we set $\lambda = 1$ to optimize Eq.~\ref{eq:mainloss}.
+In all our experiments, we set $\lambda = 1$ to enforce a high correlation for optimizing Eq.~\ref{eq:mainloss}.
+We can also choose a smaller value of $\lambda$, but then it would increase the number of epochs in the optimization step.
+A very high value of $\lambda$ may result in accuracy loss because now optimization gives more weight to $C_{\mathbf{S_t}}$ (Eq.~\ref{eq:mainloss}) than $C(\Theta)$.
+We empirically found $\lambda = 1$ is the right choice for all our experiments.
+Filter pairs selection for the optimization process ($\mathbf{R_i}$) is proportional to the FLOPs on layer $\mathcal{L}_i$ to reduce the same \% of FLOPs from every layer.
+We simultaneously prune filters across all layers.
+We continued this filter pairs selection strategy until we can recover the accuracy with in the tolerance limit.
+Ones the tolerance limit is achieved, we start individual layer pruning.
+We pruned each layer sequentially from start to end one by one until we could recover accuracy with in the tolerance limit.